zio/zio/docs/howto/use_modules_and_layers.md

 }
 ```

 Then, we define another module to perform some basic logging.
-We provide also a `consoleLogger` implementation that relies on Zio's `Console`:
+We provide also a `consoleLogger` implementation that relies on ZIO's `Console`:

 ```scala mdoc:silent
 type Logging = Has[Logging.Service]